 A new development goes in.
 The developer builds the street and then turns it over to the city for maintenance.
 Houses are built and the city sees its property tax receipts rise.
 Imagine for a moment that the city took and saved the portion of those new receipts that was to be used for street maintenance.
 If the city did that every year throughout the life of the street, adding the new tax receipts to those already saved, and then used the cumulative savings to repair the street, here is how the cash flow diagram would look.

+Revenues are from collected taxes and expenses are due to infrastructure maintenance costs.
 Everything looks great until the end of the street's life cycle.
 At that point, the cost of the repairs far outweighs the revenue collected.
 If the city were reduced to this one street, it would be insolvent.

 But a city is not one street.
 A city has many Peters to rob in which to pay Paul.
 For example, if the project modeled above were repeated every other year -- a condition where the city was growing at a steady rate -- the cumulative cash flow diagram changes substantially at the end of that first life cycle.
 By adding the tax receipts from multiple projects together, here is what it would look like.